tleperou/Dummies/monitor-api-2/README.md

-Confidential

 # Monitor of API 2 #

 The Monitor application is a NodeJS module which
-* calculate the space used per client and product,
+* calculates the space used per client and product,
-* generate an HTML version
+* generates an HTML version
-* generate an PDF version
+* generates an PDF version
-* send the result to a Cogeprint email with the pdf as attachment
+* sends the result to a Cogeprint email with the pdf as attachment

 Allow Cogeprint to follow disk usage and bills with their clients